fabio-morea/benchmark_net/README.md

 results.csv shows the results of comparison between
 - true labels from LFR
-- labels identified by Louvain community detection over 100 iterations.
+- labels identified by Louvain community detection over 100 iterations (a distribution, summarized by mean and std)
-- labels iddentified by "consensus community detection" (which is based on repeated Louvain)
+- labels identified by "consensus community detection" (a single result, based on repeated Louvain and pairwise comparison)